tracij924/Johnson-Portfolio/final_project_part2.md

 ### Target Audience

-For my target audience, my aim is to reach the public at large as well as the philanthropic community as well.
+For my target audience, I aim to reach the public at-large as well as the philanthropic community as well.
 My story hopes to inform the public and the philanthropic community about the following:
 1. COVID-19 disparities in the Black community.
 2. The Critical Community Needs Fund estabblished by POISE Foundation as a way of mitigating those disparities.